 - After you sign in to iCloud, your Apple TV automatically sets itself up as a home hub.

 - To see if your Apple TV is connected as a home hub, go to Settings on your Apple TV.
-Then go to Users and Accounts > iCloud and look under Home Hub.
+Go to Users and Accounts > iCloud and look under Home Hub.

 Once installed, download the Ikea Home Smart app onto your iPhone or iPad.